Samson-Zheng/quake2-full/readme.txt

 Finals Delieverables

-1. 10 Quake Weapons replaced with Fantasy weapons
+1. All Quake Weapons replaced with Fantasy weapons

 2. 5 Fantasy spells that can be learned separate form weapons